chalatz/tours/pages/info/about.md

         www.afterthebattle.com  Issue 177)
       is_link: false
-    caption: Nicholas helped Winston and Gail Ramsay to find the locations where the Guns of Navarone” filmed in Rhodes, (for their magazine After the Battle Issue 177)
+    caption: Nicholas helped Winston and Gail Ramsay to find the locations where the "Guns of Navarone” filmed in Rhodes, (for their magazine After the Battle Issue 177)
   - image:
       thumb: "/img/pages/about/Nicholas_Rhodes-Celina_Prag-Ana Santl-thumb.jpg"